Brief biographies of CCP Board Members

 Daniel Petersen-Snyder, CCP Board Member and Facilitator, has been a Licensed Clinical Social Worker in New York since 1991, mostly working with children and youth with severe psychiatric and emotional problems.
 As part of his work he developed curriculum for training staff on inpatient psychiatric units in creating nonviolent therapeutic environments which encourage tolerance and healing.
 He is also an instructor in training to prevent child abuse and sexual harassment as well as facilitating the Healthy Congregations program.
 He is currently working to develop a Social Justice Commission for the Episcopal Diocese of Long Island and is working for Project Home in Long Beach, NY helping survivors of super storm Sandy cope with the challenges that they are facing concretely and emotionally.

-T. Michael Rock, Treasurer of the CCP Board of Directors and Trainer of Trainers, is an ordained minister in the United Church of Christ.
+T. Michael Rock, Treasurer of the CCP Board and Trainer of Trainers, is an ordained minister in the United Church of Christ.
 A lead facilitator in CCP, he is also involved nationally in training teachers for a value-based sexuality curriculum for all ages.
 T. Michael volunteers as a member of various community non-profit boards related to nonviolence and interfaith dialogue, including the Religious Coalition for Reproductive Choice and the Minnesota Chapter of the Fellowship of Reconciliation.
 Believing that the personal is political, he is an active lobbyist on issues of hunger, peace, nonviolence, and comprehensive sexuality education.

 Phil Stoltzfus, Interim Executive Director, and Facilitator, is a professor of theology, religion, and peace studies.
 He is a conscientious objector with a background in the Mennonite Church, USA, and was the first volunteer in 1987 for the pioneering nonviolence organization Christian Peacemaker Teams.
 He currently serves on the board of the Minnesota Fellowship of Reconciliation, and served on the National Council of Fellowship of Reconciliation, USA, 2010-13.